rhadamanthe/host-grabber-pp/docs/en/hosts-definition.md

 An interceptor may appear in several locations.

 * After a **path-pattern** mark-up: replacement will be done on the found links, those that must be explored.
-* After a **search-pattern** mark-up: replacement will be done on the links found after exploration.
+* After a **link-search-pattern** mark-up: replacement will be done on the links found after exploration.
+* After a **file-name-attribute** mark-up: replacement will be done on the file name (no matter where it is found).

 You can define several interceptors if necessary.